 Every choice we make involves benefit/cost analysis either implicitly or explicitly; it is the primary tool of economic reasoning.
 In using scarce resources to achieve goals, it is helpful to do so in a systematic manner.
 Benefit/cost analysis, or decision making, includes five steps:

-Buy the Decision-Making Apron, a tool to help students visualize the decision-making process and teach Benefit/Cost Analysis.
+Request a Decision-Making Apron, a tool to help students visualize the decision-making process and teach Benefit/Cost Analysis.

 When developing public policy concerning the use of scarce resources, it is essential to think about the incentives provided by the policy.
 For example, if legislation to protect endangered species takes property rights away from landowners, then the legislation may inadvertently provide incentives to those landowners to destroy the very animals the legislation sought to protect.
 Some public policies provide incentives that lead to unintended consequences.
 Prices are incentives to produce and disincentives to consume.

 The phrase “One person’s trash is another’s treasure” is true because of the subjective value each individual places on wealth.
 Wealth is the subjective evaluation of one’s well being, not an amount of money.
 The Principle of Exchange states that two parties with equal information will voluntarily exchange only if they gain more than they give.
 This is not a statement that people are selfish.
 If one party gives a thing of great monetary value to another, the giver is gaining a feeling of satisfaction and self worth even if he is receiving something of lesser monetary value.
 This is, in fact, an exchange and the giver is adding to his well being by giving.

 An economy accomplishes two tasks: 1) production of goods and services desired by society and 2) facilitation of exchange between parties.